Conflux-Chain/conflux-documentation/docs/espace/tutorials/scaffoldCfx/scaffold.md

 yarn deploy --network confluxESpaceTestnet
 ```

-## Remove Hardhat Wallet and Burner Wallet Connection to Espace Wallet Connection
+## Remove Hardhat Wallet and Burner Wallet Connection to eSpace Wallet Connection

-Once the contract is deployed, we need to remove the wallet functionality to connect to hardhat and include Conflux Espace.
+Once the contract is deployed, we need to remove the wallet functionality to connect to hardhat and include Conflux eSpace.
 You can specify the networks that you deployed into in conflux-scaffold/packages/nextjs/scaffold.config.ts by changing targetNetworks to

 ```javascript
 targetNetworks: [chains.confluxESpace]